 Read Full Transcript:

-Hello and welcome to the Car Loans Online News Brief, Im Paige Estritori, its Friday 16 January 2026.
+Welcome to Car Loans Online News Brief, Im Paige Estritori, and its Friday, 27 February 2026.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.